• Skip to primary navigation

 Jump to Recipe Print Recipe

-What is gingerbread?
+What is Gingerbread?

 Back in the Middle Ages, noblewomen would present intricately shaped and decorated honey-spice breads to their gallant knights going into battle.
 This became known as Gingerbread.